katarzyna-z/snap-plugin-publisher-mysql/README.md

 * Set up the [snap framework](https://github.com/intelsdi-x/snap/blob/master/README.md#getting-started)
 * Ensure `$SNAP_PATH` is exported
 `export SNAP_PATH=$GOPATH/src/github.com/intelsdi-x/snap/build`
+* Load the plugin and create a task, see example in Examples.

 ## Documentation
 There are a number of other resources you can review to learn to use this plugin: